TreeDiff: AST-Guided Code Generation with Diffusion LLMs: Method

 \subsection{Diffusion LLM}

-\paragraph{Task definition.} Given a natural language specification $p$ (e.g., problem description), an intermediate reasoning trace $r$, and the corresponding target program $c$ (tokenized code), the training objective is to reconstruct the full sequence $x_0 = [p \,\|\, r \,\|\, c]$ from a corrupted version $x_t$ using a denoising objective.
-The complete sequence $x_0 \in \mathcal{V}^L$ is sampled from a dataset $\mathcal{D}$ and consists of three semantic regions: prompt, reasoning, and code.
-Reasoning and code region is corrupted differently during training to reflect its structure and semantics.
+\paragraph{Optimization Objective.} We consider a reasoning-oriented code generation setting, where the model takes a natural language prompt $p$ as input and produces an intermediate reasoning trace $r$ together with a final executable program $c$.
+We represent the full target sequence as

+where $\mathcal{V}$ denotes a discrete token vocabulary and $L$ is the maximum sequence length.
+During training, $x_0$ is sampled from a dataset $\mathcal{D}$.

-\paragraph{Discrete diffusion formulation.} Instead of next-token prediction, a diffusion language model learns to \emph{denoise} progressively corrupted versions of $x_0$.
-Let $t \in \{1,\dots,T\}$ index the diffusion timestep.
-The forward (noising) process samples a corrupted sequence $x_t$ from $x_0$ via a corruption kernel $q(x_t \mid x_0, t)$; the reverse (denoising) model $p_\theta$ learns to predict a cleaner sequence $x_{t-1}$ from $x_t$:
+Instead of autoregressive next-token prediction, we adopt a discrete diffusion formulation, where the model learns to recover $x_0$ from progressively corrupted versions.
+Let $t \in \{1, \dots, T\}$ index the diffusion timestep.
+The forward process samples a corrupted sequence $x_t$ via a corruption kernel $q(x_t \mid x_0, t) = \mathrm{Corrupt}(x_0; \varepsilon_t)$, while the denoising model $p_\theta$ is trained to reconstruct the original sequence directly from $x_t$.
+Following prior work~\cite{nie2025llada}, we optimize a reconstruction objective defined only over masked positions: